Chicken Fricassee (Simplified One-Pan Recipe)

 chicken fricassee top view in skillet f

-The chicken comes out moist and tender and the creamy sauce, flavored with wine and herbs, is silky, aromatic and scrumptious.
+Despite the two-step process, this one pan meal is quite straightforward.
+The chicken turns out moist and tender, while the creamy sauce, enhanced with wine and herbs, is silky, aromatic, and delicious.

-Chicken fricassee is typically made with pearl onions, carrots and mushrooms, but I go with whatever veggies I have on hand.
-Check out ideas below for variations on just about every part of this dish
+Chicken fricassee is traditionally made with pearl onions, carrots, and mushrooms, but I often vary the vegetables with what I have on hand.
+Below, you’ll find ideas for variations on nearly every component of this dish.

-For this chicken fricassee recipe, think Julia Child with a few simplifications and modifications such as:
+Julia Child inspired this chicken fricassee recipe with a few simplifications and modifications.
+For example:

-• browning the chicken (instead of keeping it white) for better flavor and color,
+• we brown the chicken for added flavor and color (instead of keeping it white)

-• using a lighter cream and no egg yolks to keep the calories down and
+• we use a lighter cream and no egg yolks to reduce calories, and

-• throwing in baby spinach for extra nutrition (this is optional).
+• we add baby spinach for extra nutrition (this is optional).

-As always, we go for the simplest way to get things done, honoring the intent without compromising taste.
-And remaining conscious about nutrition.
+As always, we go for the simplest way to get things done, honoring the intent without compromising taste, while remaining conscious about nutrition.

 chicken pieces, mushrooms, onions, carrots, broth, wine, cream, herbs, garlic, oil, seasonings